3 generations, 1 great vacation

 How can I manage costs?

 The first rule of keeping travel costs in line is to set a budget based on what you can realistically expect to pay for the places you want to go.
 As anyone who travels knows, the price range for a single destination can vary widely based on how you want to travel.
-Popular family destinations such as Orlando, Florida, can run approximately $165 per person per day for a seven-day vacation at select Disney All-Star Resorts.Footnote 1 For a VIP experience led by a private guide, add another $1,000 per day (depending on the size of your group).Footnote 2 Similarly, for a South African safari, you can expect to pay, after airfare, from around $300 per person per day for a three-star safari lodgeFootnote 3 to $1,500 per person per day for a five-star experience.Footnote 4
+Popular family destinations such as Orlando, Florida, can run approximately $156 per person per day for a seven-day vacation at select Disney All-Star Resorts.Footnote 1 For a VIP experience led by a private guide for a party up to 10 (including infants), add another $3,000 to $6,000.Footnote 2 Similarly, for a South African safari, you can expect to pay, after airfare, from around $200 per person per day for a three-star safari lodgeFootnote 3 to $1,500 per person per day for a five-star experience.Footnote 4

 In setting a budget for your trip, bear in mind that there are ways to avoid overspending.
 First, determine your destination and create a list of what's important for you to do there.
 Then weigh your travel options and cut back on the less important things.
 One tip for keeping costs down is to look for alternatives to hotels and for nontraditional means of transportation.
 For example, home-sharing apps might help reduce costs that would otherwise be spent on a hotel room.
 Also using a ride-sharing service may cost significantly less than renting a car.
 The digital age makes customizing a trip to fit specific needs easier than ever before.